STEFFYSHA/IBM_Project/README.md

      *The dataset we used here is Tweets.csv file format.

-     *Ensure that the data is structured and includes text fields suitable for sentiment analysis .Make sure to respect data privacy and follow relevant regulations, especially if the data contains personal information.
+     *Ensure that the data is structured and includes text fields suitable for sentiment analysis .
+     Make sure to respect data privacy and follow relevant regulations, especially if the data contains personal information.